scando1993/thingsboard.github.io/docs/user-guide/install/docker.md

 Where:

 - `docker run`              - run this container
-- `-it`                     - attach a terminal session with current ThingsBoard process output
+- `-it`                     - attach a terminal session with current Pacificsoft process output
 - `-p 9090:9090`            - connect local port 9090 to exposed internal HTTP port 9090
 - `-p 1883:1883`            - connect local port 1883 to exposed internal MQTT port 1883
 - `-p 5683:5683`            - connect local port 5683 to exposed internal COAP port 5683
-- `-v ~/.mytb-data:/data`   - mounts the host's dir `~/.mytb-data` to ThingsBoard DataBase data directory
+- `-v ~/.mytb-data:/data`   - mounts the host's dir `~/.mytb-data` to Pacificsoft DataBase data directory
-- `-v ~/.mytb-logs:/var/log/thingsboard`   - mounts the host's dir `~/.mytb-logs` to ThingsBoard logs directory
+- `-v ~/.mytb-logs:/var/log/thingsboard`   - mounts the host's dir `~/.mytb-logs` to Pacificsoft logs directory
 - `--name mytb`             - friendly local name of this machine
-- `--restart always`        - automatically start ThingsBoard in case of system reboot and restart in case of failure.
+- `--restart always`        - automatically start Pacificsoft in case of system reboot and restart in case of failure.
 - `thingsboard/tb-cassandra`          - docker image, can be also `thingsboard/tb-postgres` or `thingsboard/tb`

 After executing this command you can open `http://{your-host-ip}:9090` in you browser (for ex. `http://localhost:9090`).
-You should see ThingsBoard login page.
+You should see Pacificsoft login page.
 Use the following default credentials:

 - **Systen Administrator**: sysadmin@thingsboard.org / sysadmin